Skip to main content

 Emergency Management training in action

-Fires in homes are most often caused by cooking accidents, smoking, or the unsafe use of woodstoves and space heaters.
+Fires in homes are most often caused by cooking accidents, smoking or the unsafe use of woodstoves or space heaters.
 The majority of house fires are 100% preventable.
-Fires pose a risk to homes, businesses and other buildings within the City of Bellevue.
+Fires pose a risk to homes, businesses and other buildings.
 In the event of a fire, evacuate the area and immediately call 9-1-1.

 አማርኛ || 한국어 || عربى || ਪੰਜਾਬੀ || 繁體中文 || Русский || English || Español || فارسی || اردو || हिंदी || tiếng Việt || 日本語